-One of the worst discoveries to make in your self-storage unit is the presence of pests, whether that’s a mouse nest in your favourite t-shirt or creepy crawlies among your boxes!
-In this guide, we’ll be highlighting some simple tips to keep your unit pest-free for good.
+One of the worst discoveries to make in your self-storage unit is the presence of pests, whether that’s a mouse dropping on your fabric sofa or chew marks on your cardboard boxes!
+In this guide, we’ll cover simple tips to keep your unit pest all free year round and explain when different pests are most likely to appear.

 1. Choose a Clean Facility